monaverse/mona-wallet-unity/Assets/Monaverse/Core/Plugins/Mona/com.monaverse.api/README.md

 ```

 ### Get Collectibles [Authorized]
-Once the user is successfully authorized, you can call the API to retrieve the 3D NFTs associated with their wallet.
+Once authorized, your application can retrieve a paginated list of all the 3D collectibles available in a user's Web3 wallet to be imported and interacted with within your game or application.

 _**Note**: You must Authorize the user before calling this endpoint_
 ```csharp